 In this article, we are going to look at the top five signs to look for in a happy rabbit.
-These five signs show that your rabbit is healthy and happy.
 Let’s hop on in.

 A happy rabbit is one that is relaxed and healthy.
 If your rabbit is unhealthy, he will not be happy.
 Likewise, he will not be happy if he is stressed or spooked all the time.
 Creating a healthy and stress-free environment is the only way to ensure your rabbit is happy.